tygoee/quadlets/README.md

 1. The default quadlet container directory for a rootless system is `~/.config/containers/systemd/`.
 Place all files from the container/pod in that directory.
 When running a rootful container, place them in a corresponding [system-wide directory](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html#podman-rootful-unit-search-path), like `/etc/containers`

+2. Place the environment (.env) file(s) in `~/.config/containers/environment/` and modify them to your needs.
+If you need to place them in another directory, modify the container file(s) to point there.

 2. Look in the container directory's README file for additional configuration steps and follow them.

 3. Reload the systemd daemon with `systemctl --user daemon-reload`, or when running podman as root: `sudo systemctl daemon-reload`